Saxophone Concerto (Glazunov): Analysis

 The concerto consists of a single movement that opens with the strings playing the main theme.
 The melody is then played by the soloist.
 The strings provide a lush background texture.
 Several musical themes follow.
 The saxophone begins to dominate with passages of scales and interval jumps.
 The opening part is in G minor while the central section is in Cb major.

 The saxophone then intertwines the melody with lyrical themes of the strings.
 This interaction results in tonal color.
 This part features tempo shifts.
 The saxophone then plays a cadenza that leads to the Fugato part.

 Syncopated rhythms are introduced in the orchestra.
 The saxophone soloist plays the melody which are taken up by the strings.
 The tempo slows down as high notes are featured.
-AA call and response pattern then emerges as the coda is revealed.
+A call and response pattern then emerges as the coda is revealed.
 The climax occurs with the saxophone playing a note that the strings then finish out.